Mission & Values

 APPROACH

-COMMITMENT TO DEI
+COMMITMENT TO DEIB

-Project Homeless Connect has an organizational commitment to diversity, equity, and inclusion to ensure that our programs and workplace are equitable in both access and outcomes.
+Project Homeless Connect has an organizational commitment to diversity, equity, inclusion and belonging to ensure that our programs and workplace are equitable in both access and outcomes.
 The policies and intent at PHC are to provide equal opportunity for all persons in terms of employment, board participation, and service recipiency—regardless of race, color, religion, national origin, marital status, political affiliation, sexual orientation, gender identity, socioeconomic status, disability, or age.
 PHC responds affirmatively in its practices.

 Our Values